-This fall, rather than host our traditional Annual Meeting, WMA will partner with 4 state museum associations to run small, safe, in-person pop-up museum professional development events in 4 different cities.
-Following local health and safety guidelines, these half-day experiences will include learning and networking opportunities.
+October 2021, rather than host our traditional Annual Meeting, WMA partnered with 4 state museum associations and a variety of partners to run small, safe, in-person pop-up museum professional development events in 4 different cities.
+Following local health and safety guidelines, these half-day experiences included learning and networking opportunities.

 State museum associations are a crucial partner in WMA’s effort to help museum people reconnect, learn, and support one another in person once again.
-We are pleased to partner with Utah Museums Association, Museum Association of Arizona, California Association of Museums, and Washington Museum Association.
-Please join us at a city near you!
+We were pleased to partner with Utah Museums Association, Museum Association of Arizona, California Association of Museums, and Washington Museum Association for each of these events.

 October 1, 2021

-Museums for All is a national visitation program created jointly by the Association of Children’s Museums and the Institute of Museum and Library Services (https://museums4all.org).
+The WMA Roadshow kicked off it's series of month-long programming with a session on Removing Barriers Through Museums for All.
+Museums for All is a national visitation program created jointly by the Association of Children’s Museums and the Institute of Museum and Library Services.
 Through Museums for All, those receiving food assistance through the SNAP benefits program can receive free or reduced admission to over 700 museums across the country.
-In this session, representatives from Utah museums that are participating in Museums for All will share their experiences participating in this program.
-They will discuss how their museums have been impacted by the program and answer questions from attendees.
+In this session, representatives from Utah museums that are participating in Museums for All shared their experiences participating in this program and discussed how their museums have been impacted.

 Marina Astin, Education Manager, Tracy Aviary